 Sandra Hammer joined UT CDC in 2012 as an assistant in the Caterpillars.
 She has more than 23 years of child care experience and is currently pursuing her CDA.
 She found her passion for children when volunteering at a church Mother’s morning out where she was employed for 17 years.
 She also taught at Hays ISD as a preschool teacher.

 During her free time she enjoys spending time with her husband, Kenneth, and their two children.
 Her daughter, Kelsey, is in college and her son, Mathias, will be graduating from Bowie High School this year.
 Her children are the world to her.

 Her hobbies are working in the garden, cooking, craft projects, and caring for her chickens and goat.
 She recently visited her home town Bremerhaven, Germany and hopes to return soon to see her family.

-Comal Comets Teacher (Three's and Four's)
+Comal Comets Teacher (Pre-K)

 Favorite Book: The Story of Ferdinand the Bull by Munro Leaf

 I have had the pleasure of working with children for over 11 years and have an associate’s degree in design from Southwest Institute of Design.
 I became interested in child care when I volunteered at my own children’s preschool in El Paso and continued my early childhood education at San Antonio College.
 I have a love for the arts including the symphony, art museums, and movies.
 I spend my spare time with my family, cooking and baking.